thaynaracdutra/cypress-lab/README.md

-# Learnings in this repository
+# Cypress E2E Test Automation Repository

-A repository of continuous learning about e2e test automation with cypress.
+This repository is dedicated to the continuous learning of Cypress E2E test automation.

 ### Test suite
 ✔️ Cypress